edelstone/actionverb.com/job-ads/success.md

 ---
 layout: default
-title: "Now Hiring: Sales/Success Engineer"
+title: "Now Hiring: Customer Success (Support) Engineer"
 hero-class: hero-6
 ---

-## Sales and Customer Success Engineer For Holacracy-Powered {{ site.team_size }}-Person All-Remote SaaS Company
+## Customer Success (Support) Engineer For {{ site.team_size }}-Person All-Remote SaaS Company

 {% include_relative header.md %}

-## Skillset Expectations

-**We are looking for candidates who bring the following skills to the table:**
+### For The Role of Customer Success, We Want To See This Track Record of Results:

  * Perfect phone demeanor and ability to communicate effectively via the phone.
  * Perfect grammar and professional tone via email.